banner-cover

 Asian Civilisations Museum relocates to Empress Place

-Official opening of the Asian Civilisations Museum at the newly restored Empress Place building on 1 March 2003.
+The Asian Civilisations Museum officially reopened at the (then) newly restored Empress Place building on 1 March 2003.
 The museum covers 5,000 years of Asian history and culture from West Asia, South Asia, Southeast Asia to East Asia.

 History and Milestone 2002